lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 ![DStream Example](./images/dstream.png)

 ##### File Streams
-[File Stream DStreams](https://spark.apache.org/docs/latest/streaming-programming-guide.html#file-streams) are useful when we want to monitor a stream of file changes under a directory, and this can also be linked to directory like structures compatible with HDFS such as S3
+[File Stream DStreams](https://spark.apache.org/docs/latest/streaming-programming-guide.html#file-streams) are useful when you want to monitor a stream of file changes under a directory, and this can also be linked to directory like structures compatible with HDFS such as S3

 Any new file ***updated or created*** under the specified directory will get picked up, but the more files in a directory the harder it is to process and check for updates